flomotlik/blog/_posts/2013-01-25-Followup-on-last-weeks-outage.markdown

 We rely on your feedback to make Codeship ***the most kickass product*** out there.

 ##Problem
-The problem we faced last week was the vast log output of one project stored in our database.
+The problem we faced was the vast log output of one project stored in our database.
 Up to 150.000.000 characters (over 100 MB) for one test command.